eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

 \subsubsection{$z_h$ dependence of $\langle \Delta p_T^2\rangle$}

 In Fig.~\ref{fig:DpTz}, the transverse momentum broadening of $\pi^+$ is plotted as a function of $z_h$ for different target nuclei.
-The broadening in $e$-He collisions is consistent with zero due to the small size of He.
-In large nuclei, $\langle \Delta p_T^2\rangle$ decreases at large $z_h$ and $\langle \Delta p_T^2\rangle(z_h\rightarrow 1)\approx 0$, as seen in both experimental data and eHIJING simulations.
-As we have discussed in Sec.~\ref{sec:pt-dep-mod}, this interesting feature can be understood as a survival bias in our Monte Carlo model.
-Because of parton energy loss in multiple scattering, hadrons at large $z_h$ are suppressed.
-The surviving hadrons at large $z_h$ mostly come from partons that suffer less scattering and therefore less transverse momentum broadening.
-Hadron produced with $z_h\rightarrow 1$ is more likely to be produced by quarks that do not experience multiple scattering and energy loss and therefore no transverse momentum momentum broadening.
-The fluctuation of multiple collisions includes both fluctuation in the path-length ($L$) and the Poisson fluctuation of the number of scatterings $N_{\rm coll}$ around the average number for a fixed path length $\langle N_{\rm coll}\rangle\propto L$.
-Both elastic collisions and induced gluon radiation contribute to the energy loss of the leading quark.
-Therefore, the hadron's transverse momentum broadening is reduced at large $z_h$.
+For collision with a small nucleus like ${}^4$He, the $\langle\Delta p_T^2\rangle$ broadening is consistent with zero.
+For $Ne$, $Kr$, and $Xe$, both the simulated $\langle \Delta p_T^2\rangle$ and the data increase with $z_h$ first and then decrease to zero as $z_h$ approaches unity.
+As discussed in Sec.~\ref{sec:pt-dep-mod}, this non-monotonic feature is explained by a survival bias: the surviving hadrons at large $z_h$ mostly come from partons that suffer less scattering-induced energy loss\footnote{Both elastic collisions and induced gluon radiation contribute to the energy loss.} and therefore less transverse momentum broadening.
+For hadrons produced infinitely close to $z_h=1$, it cannot undergo any collisions with the nucleus, and there $\langle\Delta p_T^2\rangle (z_h\rightarrow 1)\rightarrow 0$.
+The survival bias is absent in the leading-order formula in Eq.~(\ref{eq:LO_dpT2}), where the $p_T$ of the hadron is assumed to be $z_h$ fraction of the transverse momentum of parton.
+Consequently, the leading-order estimation yields a momentum broadening that always increases with $z_h$.

-The survival bias is one essential distinction between the Monte Carlo simulations and the leading-order formula in Eq.~(\ref{eq:LO_dpT2}), where the effect of transverse momentum broadening and the modification of (collinear) fragmentation function completely factorize $\langle \Delta p_T^2\rangle \propto R_A \times \hat q$, with $R_A$ and $\hat q$ averaged independently over the number and momentum transfer of the multiple collisions.
-Therefore, the leading order estimation always results in a momentum broadening that increases at large $z_h$.
-Such correlation is completely modified in the Monte Carlo simulations by the fluctuations in the path length and the number of scatterings.